 DHSI 2015, 8-12 June

-Sixteen individuals from Canada and the United States participated in this course.
+Sixteen individuals from Canada and the United States participated in this year's course.
 They produced this collaborative aural artifact from samples of their individual projects or sound files created during the course.
 You may hear disjointed noise, or a resonate narrative of human endeavor that, like DH, is deep and rich, broad and diverse.
 They recommend headphones for the best listening experience.

 DHSI 2014, 2-6 June